llam123/Heart_Failure_Predictive_Model/README.md

 ________________________________________
 5. Feature Importance and Model Interpretability

-Key predictive features include indicators of hypertension, hyperlipidemia, obesity, and metabolic disorders—conditions correlated with osteoarthritis progression and the need for HKR.
+Key predictive features include indicators of hypertension, hyperlipidemia, obesity, and metabolic disorders—conditions.

 Model interpretability was achieved using SHAP (SHapley Additive exPlanations) to provide member-level insights, enabling clinicians to understand which features drive individual predictions.
 ________________________________________